slawtul/Ya_asteroids/README.md

 #### License

-You can use this software freely in any free or commercial project however except all files placed in 'resources' folder
+You can use this software freely in any free or commercial project except files placed in 'resources' folder